JAlbertCode/prompt-marketplace/README.md

 - Run prompts by filling in input fields and seeing results immediately
 - Create and publish individual prompts
 - Build advanced flows by chaining multiple prompts together
+- Transform images with AI using GPT-4o (new!)
 - Spend credits per prompt execution
 - Export flows to external automation platforms